frankjoshua/docker-ros2-master/README.md

 ## Description

 Runs a ros master in a Docker container.
-Probably need --network="host" because ROS uses ephemeral ports.
+Probably need --network="host" because ROS uses ephemeral ports. --ipc=host is needed to allow shared memory between processes for dds when multiple containers are on the same machine. --pid=host is needed for unique guid in dds to avoid possible id conflicts.

 This repo is mostly an example of how to build a multi architecture docker container with ROS (Robotic Operating System).
 Github Actions is used to build 3 docker containers using `docker buildx` amd64 (x86 Desktop PC), arm64 (Jetson Nano) and arm32 (Raspberry Pi).
 This is for the purpose of developing locally on a work pc or laptop.
 Then being able to transfer your work to an embedded device with a high level of confidence of success.